Key details

 Our collaborative partnership with the Dja Dja Wurrung Clans Aboriginal Corporation has seen the inclusion of Aboriginal design elements and language in the architecture, landscaping and spaces within the building.

-The building will feature one of Victoria’s largest mass timber frames, helping to achieve sustainability outcomes by generating lower carbon emissions than traditional building materials such as steel and concrete.
+The building features one of Victoria’s largest mass timber frames, helping to achieve sustainability outcomes by generating lower carbon emissions than traditional building materials such as steel and concrete.
 Other sustainability features include efficient indoor air quality systems, solar panels, water and energy monitoring systems.

 Construction commenced in August 2021, and was completed in mid-2023.
 The development injected around $131 million into the regional economy.